aaron-grau/curic/javascript/readings/function-invocation-in-depth.md

 # Ways to Call a Function

-Let's review the various ways to call a function that we have learned:
+Let's review the various ways to call a function that we have encountered:

 * Function-style (`fun(arg1, arg2)`)
     * `this` is set to `window`